Smart-Sej/NFL_Analysis/README.md

 This Project was conducted under the guidance of Sir Rajeshkannan, our course faculty.
 The documentation of the 1st review is provided in the file
       Review_1.pdf.

+## To run the code:
+      Add the data source for NFL from Kaggle
+      Run the code in R Shiny